Preterm Prelabour Rupture of Membranes (PPROM)

 What is PPROM?

-Preterm Prelabour Rupture of Membranes (PPROM) occurs when the amniotic sac ruptures before 37 weeks of pregnancy and before labour begins.
+Preterm Prelabour Rupture of Membranes (PPROM) occurs when the amniotic sac around the baby ruptures before 37 weeks of pregnancy and before labour begins.
 It is a leading cause of preterm birth and is associated with maternal, foetal, and neonatal complications.

 Does PPROM cause premature birth?